resoluteCoder/RHOAIENG-Heimdall/perf-testing/3.x/oauth/comparison-oct-vs-nov.md

 4. **Measurement accuracy:**
    - With faster backend, auth overhead is more visible
-   - Previous test was dominated by nginx processing time
+   - Previous test was dominated by custom-echo processing time

 ## Conclusions